wp-plugins/plugin-organizer/readme.txt

 == Frequently Asked Questions ==
+Q. How do I enable the selective plugin loading functionality?

+A. Go to the Plugin Organizer settings page and check the enable radio button under selective plugin loading.
+Then visit your homepage.
+Finally return to the Plugin Organizer settings page and see if the enable radio button is still checked.
+If it is not then you are running an old version of the MU component.
+Copy the PluginOrganizerMU.class.php file to the mu-plugins folder then deactivate and reactivate the plugin.
+Repeat these steps to ensure that the plugin is working.
+Remember that you will need to update the PluginOrganizerMU.class.php file whenever the plugin is updated and check your settings afterward.

 Q. Does this plugin work with wordpress multi-site?

 A. Yes it has been tested on several multi-site installs.
 Both subdomain and sub folder types.